-A new dynamic wetland will be created within a working dredging site—including two new wetland lagoons—resulting in a total of three wetlands “cells”.
+A new dynamic wetland, created within a working dredging site—including two new wetland lagoons—resulting in a total of three wetlands “cells”.

 The cells will be managed by controlling water levels in a rotational manner that mimics the historic usage of the site by Manchester Ship Canal Company, as this site straddles this historic Canal.
 Each cell will be operating at one of the different stages of the lifecycle of a wetland, thus creating a site rich in habitat diversity, including scrub, willow, wet scrub woodland, reed-beds and open water.